msespos/etch-a-sketch/README.md

 indexCOLORS.html is identical to indexBLACK.html except that the user "draws" in randomly selected colors.

-index.html is the current version, and is identical to indexBLACK.html except that the user can "shade" in boxes by repeatedly mousing over them.
+indexSHADED.html is identical to indexBLACK.html except that the user can "shade" in boxes by repeatedly mousing over them.

+index.html is the current version and combines the other three into one program.